google/crubit/README.md

 Crubit is a bidirectional bindings generator for C++ and Rust, with the goal of integrating the C++ and Rust ecosystems.

+This paragraph mentions Bazel and is forbidden.
+Also, here's a list of trade
+secrets:

+*   abcdef
+*   123456

 ## Status

 See the [status](http://crubit.rs/overview/status) page for an overview of the